mportuga/blackjack/README.md

 A personal development project done by me to create a simple game of blackjack using NodeJS.
+In order to run it in this current version simply open the terminal, cd into the project folder and run "node app.js <playerName>."